 Speaker act like microphone and a clap make small voltage in speaker.

-It switches fast when voltage reach certain level.
+Also, it switches fast when voltage reach certain level and this help reduce noise.

 R3 and R4 set trigger levels.